 Millions of Americans talk to their doctors every day about pain.
 Fortunately, many of these patients will find a solution to their problems.
 However, it’s not always possible to pinpoint the cause of chronic pain, and some doctors will turn a blind eye.
 When you have to fight invisible pain, you can often feel as if every facet of your life is made more demanding and more of a struggle.
-Let’s look at how to prepare to face the day-to-day battles.
+Let’s look at how to prepare to face the day-to-day battles with invisible pain.

 Chronic pain can refer to systemic discomfort or aches and pains in one specific location.
 For example, migraine headaches are a type of chronic pain.
 Rheumatoid arthritis is a type of joint pain triggered by inflammation.
 People with cancer often experience pain during and after treatment.
 Visceral pain, that deriving from the internal organs, and bone pain, often resulting from bone cancer or osteoporosis, are common as well.